Review & Rating

 Coda has facilities in China including a factory in Heze, China", opened in 2006, that produces injection molded plastic products and small metal stampings.
 Coda does not, however, manufacture faucets.
 All of LDR's faucets are obtained from contract manufacturers in Asia, including:

 LDR's finishes include the basics: chrome, brushed nickel and oil rubbed bronze.
 Chrome is a finish that appears to be available on every faucet, brushed nickel on some faucets and oil rubbed bronze on a faucet here and there.
-The company offers what it calls its PermaShine® finish, but the nature of the finish is nowhere explained, nor are its advantages, if any, noted in any catalog we have been able to find.
+The company offers what it calls its PermaShine® finish, but the nature of the finish is nowhere explained.
+We believe it to be nothing more arcane than a physical vapor deposition (PVD) coating, but its advantages over other PVD coatings, if any, are not noted in any literature we have been able to find.

 LDR's website consists of six pages.
-A spokesperson for he company told us that the site is currently being revised, but if so, its revision is taking a very long time.
-At present there is no on-line catalog of LDR faucets, and any downloadable catalogs seem woefully out of date.
-Many of the faucets now being sold by LDR retail vendors do not appear in any LDR catalog.
+A spokesperson for he company told us years ago that the site was being revised, but if so, the revision is taking a very long time — two years to the date of this report, and counting.
+At present there is no on-line catalog of LDR faucets.
+At one time there were downloadable catalogs in .pdf format, but these have disappeared from the site..
 We had to comb through vendors' websites to find information about LDR faucets, including a copy of LDR's faucet warranty.

-The company's customer service is not focused on faucets, as is typical of a company that deals in all sorts of merchandise.
+The company's customer service is not focused on faucets — as is typical of a company that deals in all sorts of merchandise — and agents appear to know very little about faucets.
 Technical information, specifications, certifications, cartridge information, and installation instructions, all critical or at least very useful information, are nowhere to be found on line, and efforts to get this information from LDR's customer service usually resulted in the telephonic equivalent of a blank stare.

 The Better Business Bureau reports no complains about LDR branded products, but we have received a number of complaints about fumbles in taking care of problem faucets, sold by Menards, but serviced by LDR.
 The primary problems seem to be